-Yes, thyroid disease can affect your mood — primarily causing either anxiety or depression.
-Generally, the more severe the thyroid disease, the more severe the mood changes.
+Yes, thyroid disease can affect mood.
+Common thyroid disease symptoms that affect mood include anxiety or depression.
+In general, the more severe the thyroid disease, the more severe the mood changes.

-Still, it's unlikely that emotional symptoms such as anxiety or depression would be the only evidence of thyroid disease.
-Thyroid disease is usually associated with signs and symptoms such as:
+Although thyroid disease can affect mood, it's unusual for those symptoms be the only evidence of thyroid disease.
+Thyroid disease is associated with many other symptoms such as:

-- Increased sensitivity to hot or cold temperatures
+- More sensitivity to hot or cold temperatures.

 Treatment for thyroid disease often includes either medicine that lowers the amount of thyroid hormone that the body makes or medicine that replaces missing thyroid hormone.
 Treatment often improves symptoms caused by thyroid disease, including those that affect mood.